AWS RDS MySQL¶

 FailedSQLServerAgentJobsCount |

-Failed SQL Server Agent Jobs Count (Count/Minute) | Number of Microsoft SQL Server Agent jobs that failed in the past one minute. | Count per Minute |
+Failed SQL Server Agent Jobs Count (Count/Minute) | The number of failed Microsoft SQL Server Agent jobs in the past 1 minute. | Count per minute |

 FreeableMemory |

-Freeable Memory (MB) | Available random-access memory size.
+Freeable Memory (MB) | The amount of random access memory available.
 For MariaDB, MySQL, Oracle, and PostgreSQL database instances, this metric reports the value of the MemAvailable field in /proc/meminfo . |

 Bytes |